floriank/blog/content/post/using-phoenix-with-docker-part-1-introduction.md

 <a name="project-kitteh"></a>
 ## Project Kitteh

-So, let us prepare something cat related to containerize and deply somewhere.
+So, let us prepare something cat related to containerize and deploy somewhere.

 **Note**: If you have not worked with Phoenix before, there are [some excellent tutorials](https://blog.codecentric.de/en/2016/01/elixir-phoenix-couchdb-introduction/), as [well as documentation](http://hexdocs.pm/phoenix/Phoenix.html).
 Naming can be a bit confusing, but when you're used to the gem names in the Ruby ecosystem, my best bet is that you can get used to it.